Securing those hard-to-get seats means being first in the queue…

 Aer Lingus | 330 days |

-For Qatar, Finnair, and Iberia, you are better off booking directly with the airline, as you’ll be able to see availability five or six days before BA.
+For Qatar, Finnair, and Iberia, booking directly with the airline is preferable, as you’ll be able to see availability five or six days in advance of BA.

 With Aer Lingus, I’ve checked a couple of routes, and it appears that you can book flights via BA before the 330-day mark.
 Typically, EL is less generous with its award seats, so it’s often harder to find Avios seats on its flights.